-The California Department of Education and WestEd have selected five community college child development children’s centers to serve as PITC Demonstration Programs.
+The California Department of Education and WestEd have selected four community college child development children’s centers to serve as PITC Demonstration Programs.

 Community members interested in seeing PITC in practice can arrange a visit by contacting the Regional Coordinator affiliated with each program listed below: